top of page

 Part 7 - The Stages of Yoga Nidra: Stage 7 Visualisation

+This week we explore the visualisation stage of Yoga Nidra.
 This stage is perhaps one of the most varied in terms of its delivery, whether or not it is included and if it is where and how.
+It can be potent when it meets our needs and it can also be unhelpful when it doesn't.
+It's a supremely personal stage but one that is too important to skip even with its limitations and challenges.

 Visualisation Stage in the Different Traditions